 Then add the ginger and garlic, stir to combine and cook until fragrant, 2-3 minutes.

 Finally add the sauce mixture along with the cooked chicken, water chesnuts, dark green parts of the green onion, and the cashews.
-Continue to cook over high heat, stirring constantly, until the sauce thickens and is thoroughly mixed in.
+Continue to cook over high heat, stirring constantly, until the sauce thickens and is thoroughly mixed in, about 30 seconds.

 Season to taste with salt if needed and serve immediately.